cansyl/DEEPScreen/README.md

 ## How to re-produce the results for DEEPScreen vs state-of-the-art predictors performance comparison

-The name of the targets and hyper-parameter values are available in the following files:
+The name of the targets and hyper-parameter values are available inside the following files:
 * **dude_models_hyperparameters_performance_results.tsv**,
 * **lenselinks_models_hyperparameters_performance_results.tsv**,
 * **muv_models_hyperparameters_performance_results.tsv**

 which are located under the **resultsFiles** folder.

-* To train DEEPScreen on the MUV dataset
+* To train DEEPScreen on the MUV dataset:

 ```
 python trainConvNetMUV.py CNNModel MUV_692 adam 0.001 15 128 0 0.8 0
 ```

-* To train DEEPScreen on the DUD-E dataset
+* To train DEEPScreen on the DUD-E dataset:

 ```
 python trainDEEPScreenDUDE.py ImageNetInceptionV2 hdac8 adam 0.0001 5 0 0 0.8 0
 ```

-* To train DEEPScreen on Lenselink et. al.'s dataset
+* To train DEEPScreen on Lenselink et. al.'s dataset:

 ```
 python trainDEEPScreenLenselink.py ImageNetInceptionV2 CHEMBL274 adam 0.0001 5 0 0 0.8 0